GroverW/test-driven-tetris/README.md

 └── js
-    └── game                        # Base game class used by frontend and backend └── board                   # Base board class used by frontend and backend └── piece               # Created and gets new pieces
+    └── game                        # Base game class used by frontend and backend └── board                   # Base board class used by frontend and backend └── piece               # Creates and gets new pieces

 frontend                            # Wrapping folder for front-end